The goals of this chapter are to:

 - Based on the seismic section, do you think that sea level was rising or falling during the deposition of this sequence?
 Explain your reasoning.

-All the previous exercises were aimed at you understanding changes in stratigraphy due to environmental conditions and processes.
+All the previous exercises were aimed at understanding changes in stratigraphy due to environmental conditions and processes.
 Another component of stratigraphy is the tectonic setting for the sedimentary basin.
 So, which two tectonic settings are important to consider?
 The next two exercises will address both convergent and divergent plate boundaries in terms of stratigraphic change.
 Transform margins may have overlapping faults that create subsidence and small .

 The Appalachian/Caledonide Mountains formed during three separate tectonic events over a period of 220 million years.
 These events were the (470 to 440 Ma), (420 to 380 Ma), and (350 to 250 Ma) orogenies.
 Between each of these tectonic events, the mountains eroded as they were uplifted.
-One of the concepts you need to know for this exercise is what happens when you increase the weight on the lithosphere.
+One of the concepts you need to know for this exercise is the effect of increasing the weight on the lithosphere.
 You may have learned about in Physical Geology and how the lithosphere responds like an iceberg melting in the ocean.
 Well, during continental collision, the added weight of the continental mass will cause the lithosphere to bend, creating a or foredeep basin.
 For example, the Persian Gulf is a basin formed from the collision of the Asian and Arabian plates creating the Zagros Mountains.
 These sedimentary basins often form shallow (30-100 m) repositories for continentally derived sediments.
 If the area beside the continental collision is wide, it will form a shallow inland ocean (sometimes called an epeiric or epicontinental sea), such as Baffin Bay in northern Canada.

-The Catskill clastic wedge (Figure 5.23) is a sediment package that was sourced from the Appalachian Mountains during the Acadian Orogeny.
+The Catskill clastic wedge (Figure 5.23) is a Devonian sediment package sourced from the Appalachian Mountains during the Acadian Orogeny.
 This sediment package extends from New York through Virginia and West Virginia and is part of the larger Appalachian Basin.
 In western Virginia and eastern West Virginia, the Catskill clastic wedge contains evidence for three phases of the Acadian Orogeny:

-Phase 1 – A rapid drop of the sea-floor caused by the massive weight of the mountains.
+Phase 1 – A rapid drop of the seafloor caused by the massive weight of the mountains.
 The load causes the lithosphere to bend, creating a concave basin in front of the uplifting mountains.
 It is characterized by a sudden change to deep-water sediments such as shales.

 Phase 2 – As the mountains erode, coarse sediment is deposited.
 These can be deposited in fluvial (rivers) or near-shore marine depositional settings.